Exercise your Creative Skills at our Makerspace

 The KCI Makerspace is open to members who have completed a minimum of our New Member Orientation and the training for the machine they plan to use.
 Experienced makers and staff are available to provide assistance during our open hours.

-The Makerspace reopens Tuesday, September 10, 2019.
-Hours are shown in the footer below.
+Current Makerspace hours are shown in the footer below.

 Makerspace Coordinator Certificate